 Redis Counter Architecture for Distributed API Throttling

-Modern API gateways rely on Backend Middleware & Distributed Tracking to synchronize state across stateless microservices and maintain accurate request quotas without introducing single points of failure.
+Modern API gateways rely on the parent Backend Middleware & Distributed Tracking area to synchronize state across stateless microservices and maintain accurate request quotas without introducing single points of failure.
 Redis counter architecture provides the foundational data plane for this synchronization, enabling high-throughput, low-latency rate limiting across distributed environments.
 By centralizing quota tracking in an in-memory datastore, engineering teams decouple throttling logic from application business logic, ensuring consistent enforcement regardless of horizontal scaling events or deployment topologies.

 Core Data Structures & Counter Patterns